Yale-OMI/DSP-PBE-Haskell/README.md

 ## Milestones

 - [x] Compare aural 'distance' of two sound files
-- [ ] Use stochastic gradient descent to find a DSP filter to fit the examples
+- [x] Use stochastic gradient descent to find a DSP filter to fit the examples
-- [ ] generate Vivid program from DSP filter
+- [x] generate Vivid program from DSP filter
 - [ ] Use refinement types to find better initial guess for SGD
 - [ ] build online interface

 ## Usage

 To install

-   make
+   pip install scipy numpy matplotlib make

 To test